Crisis Negotiators: Critical response

-Edmund Lee of South China Morning Post gave the film 2.5/5 stars and pointed out that almost every aspect of the film pales in comparison with the original 1998 film, albeit being a serviceable crime thriller on its own, the remake features inferior acting and an unconvincing tone compared to the original.
+Edmund Lee of the South China Morning Post gave Crisis Negotiators 2.5/5 stars and wrote that "almost every aspect of this new film pales in comparison" with the original 1998 film, although it is a "perfectly serviceable crime thriller" on its own, "the remake features many of the same plot twists and dialogue, it still manages to feel unconvincing", with "Yau [making] only a few changes in his version" and "swiftly moves on to the kind of generic thrills that he can churn out in his sleep".
 Lee also ranked the film 24th out of the 36 Hong Kong films theatrically released in 2024.
-Siu Yu of am730 also noted that while the film features strong lead performances from Sean Lau and Francis Ng and a well-executed localization of the opening, it ultimately amounts to a Cantonese retelling of the original and the decision to deviate from the established ending is puzzling.
-Wong Man of Va Kio Daily offered a rather positive review, highlighting that although the remake does not quite measure up to the original, the film's dramatic storytelling, solid action sequences, and thought-provoking exploration of police corruption are commendable.
+Siu Yu of am730 also noted that while the film features "strong theatrical performances" from Sean Lau and Francis Ng and an opening scene that "connects to social issues and localizes the film", "many plot points and dialogues are almost identical, including camera angles and staging, to the original film".
+Wong Man of Va Kio Daily offered a rather positive review, calling the film "a product that appropriately reflects its era", with "a highly dramatic" storyline and side characters like Lo Dik and Maggie "bring a slight sense of relaxation to the overall serious atmosphere".